telerik/ajax-docs/controls/grid/how-to/Common/customize-griddropdowncolumn.md

 End Sub
 ````

->note This option will not be persisted/available after the update command.
+>tip This option will not be persisted/available after the update command.
 Inserting such item is suitable only for user-friendly message/presentation.
 >